Are you thankful for them?

 Do you make them feel your concern and understanding of their unique pain points?

 Is your content warm and inviting, demonstrating that gratitude?

-Today, we’re going to share one trick that will help you make your customers feel you invited them in to your warm house smelling of pumpkin pie.
+Today, I’m going to share one trick that will help you make your customers feel you invited them into your warm house smelling of pumpkin pie.

 You as a Copywriting Device

 - People only care about themselves: It’s a fact.
 So they pay attention when you address them directly.
 It is like how you respond to your first name—people respond to the word you the same way.
 When you talk to your audience, they feel special.
 When you talk about them…well, you could be talking about anyone.